chenhuxin/TSDET-tracker/README.md

 1. Please download the VGG-16 model and put it under 'TSDET/exp/model/'.
 You can download VGG-16 model via http://www.vlfeat.org/matconvnet/pretrained/.
 2. Compile the MatConvNet according to the [website](http://www.vlfeat.org/matconvnet/install/).
-3. Try `TSDET/demo.m` to see the tracker performance on the test sequences.
+3. Try `TSDET/demo.m` to see the tracker performance on the test sequence.

 ## Contact
 Huxin Chen<br>